kmartin26/miniuri/README.md

 1. Admin interface to manage URLs, contacts, reports and stats
 2. New API endpoint to verify a short url
 3. New API endpoint to get click count for a url

+This list of evolutions represent the requirements to make the app reach v1 !